What causes pressure injuries?

 - When areas of the body are subjected to pressure, the skin and underlying muscle may not receive an adequate circulation of blood leaving it depleted of oxygen, essential nutrients, and unable to remove waste products.

-What makes me at risk of developing pressure ulcers?
+What makes me at risk of developing pressure injuries?

 Being unable to change position puts you at risk, as it removes the body’s first line of defense.